Sadabahar plant is amongst the easiest flower plant to grow at home and is known by many names like periwinkle, vinca, etc.

 Once these cuttings grow big, transplant each one of them into a bigger pot, and place it in direct sunlight.

-Sadabahar loves to feed on fertilizer once a month which keep its healthy and thriving.
+Sadabahar loves to feed on fertilizer once a month which keeps it healthy and thriving.

 Mix it well with the soil after adding it, without hurting the roots and disturbing the plant.